GrottoPress/dude/README.md

    - Skip caching

-     You may skip caching altogether by setting `Dude.settings.store` to `nil`.
+     You may disable cache altogether by setting `Dude.settings.store` to `nil`.

 ## Usage